MySekwel/Sakila/README.md

 # Sakila Bot

-A Discord.py bot optimized for sakila's Server, to be released to public soon.
+A Discord.py bot optimized for Mysekwel's Server, to be released to public soon.